2. Compilation Explained¶

 QDQ models produce float outputs by default, with a final dequantization layer that converts the output from integer to float with scale and zero point parameters.

-is specified, NNC prunes the model to skip the final
+When the option output_int=true is specified, NNC prunes the model to skip the final

-dequantization layer and logs the scale and zero point parameters for output dequantization in a generated header file (for example, tvmgen_default.h
+dequantization layer and logs the scale and zero point parameters for output dequantization in a generated header file (for example, tvmgen_default.h).

-If the user desires the model output in float with the output_int=true
+If the user wants the model output in float with the output_int=true option specified, then they should perform the output

 Note

-optimization is not yet supported on QDQ models with multiple outputs.
+This output_int=true optimization is not yet supported on QDQ models with multiple outputs.

 2.5.3.
 Optimize for Space (opt_for_space=true)¶

-Currently, this option only applies to layers offloaded to the NPU.
+Currently, this option applies only to layers offloaded to the NPU.
 When opt_for_space=true

-Please evaluate this tradeoff before using the option.
+We recommend that you evaluate this tradeoff before using the option.

 2.6.
 Mapping Between tvmc Command-Line Options and Tiny ML ModelMaker Arguments¶